christianjauregui/famafrench/_sources/index.rst.txt

 ************
 How to Cite
 ************
-This package (and its release) should be cited using fishare.
+This package (and its release as of April 20, 2020) should be cited using fishare.
 For example, for the 0.1.0 release,

    [*] Jauregui, Christian (2020): famafrench Python library.
 Release 0.1.0 (Version 0.1.0). figshare.
 Software. https://doi.org/10.6084/m9.figshare.12170439.v1